0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

 };
 ```

-Here we are loading each of our MDX modules on the server side using the loader function
+Here we are loading each of our MDX modules on the server-side using the loader function

-Finally our `app/index.jsx` would look something like this
+Finally, our `app/index.jsx` would look something like this

 ```jsx
 import { Link, useLoaderData } from 'remix';